 Vinyl is back and it's here to stay.
 So whether you're buying your first turntable, replacing an old deck or looking to upgrade your existing record player, we can help.

-Whether you're looking for an entry-level, midrange or premium turntable, these are our picks of the best decks around.
+Whether you're looking for an entry-level, midrange or premium turntable, these are our picks of the best record players around.

 It’s an all-in-one system that demands very few compromises, given its price.
 It’s also an all-in-one system that we can’t easily argue against in favour of separates.
 The Juke Box E delivers convenience and backs it up with Award-winning sound quality.
 You can't really ask for more than that.